Vest Family Trust – how to wind up old Family Trust

 4. The final accounts of the trust, including a final tax return, must be prepared.

-Once this is done, you can build our Deed of Vesting of a Trust and build a set of documents that allows you to vest and close the family trust.
+Once this is done, you can build our Deed of Vesting of a Trust and a set of documents allowing you to vest and close the family trust.

 1. Family Trust – Deed of Variation of Vesting